stackrox/stackrox/operator/EXTENDING_CRDS.md

 This document describes the required steps for extending the CRDs (for *StackRox Central* and *StackRox Secured Cluster*) supported by our Kubernetes Operator alongside some general rules and best practices for modifying the CRDs.

 Let us assume that there is a new (fictitious) feature "Low Energy Consumption Mode", which we would like to implement support for.
-Prerequisite is that support for this new feature has already been implemented in the relevant Helm charts (stackrox-central-services and/or stackrox-secured-cluster-services).
+Prerequisite is that support for this new feature has already been implemented in the relevant Helm charts (`stackrox-central-services` and/or `stackrox-secured-cluster-services`).
+See [a separate document on how to do this](../image/templates/CHANGING_CHARTS.md).

 ## Add new Setting